pidnas1/CNN-Accelerator-IP-for-Image-Filter-in-Verilog/README.md

 CNN-Accelerator-for-Image-Spatial-Filter

-Deliverables
-The main idea of this project is to implement image spatial filtering or image processing using 5 x 5 kernel on a Zynq ZedBoard FPGA.
+Deliverables-->The main idea of this project is to implement image spatial filtering or image processing using 5 x 5 kernel on a Zynq ZedBoard FPGA.
 It involves multiple stages, from module development to simulation and generating the output image using Vitis SDK

 Project Overview